 [Editor’s note: The American Alpine Institute has teamed up with the American Climber Science Program to support a variety of important research projects in mountain environments.
 High mountain regions – especially those with glaciers – are a treasure trove of important data that can reveal a lot about the functioning and health alpine ecosystems and their individual components as well as inform upon large-scale phenomena like climate change.
 Click here to read about the Institute’s commitment to alpine research and that research’s potential for helpful impact on social policy (e.g., land management) as well as more on the research to be done by the author.

 Elsa Balton is a participant in the current research expedition in Peru’s Cordillera Blanca.
-At the American Alpine Institute she has worked as executive assistant to the Institute’s president and as research assistant on green energy and carbon consumption offsets.
-She is a senior molecular biology and Spanish major at Western Washington University.
-During this, her first trip about 14,000 feet, she is posting narratives that describe some of the challenges and rewards she experiences while conducting research on microbes in a rugged environment at high altitude.
-This is her fourth posting, and it describes her second week in the mountains.]
+She has worked as executive assistant to the Institute’s president and is a senior molecular biology and Spanish major at Western Washington University.
+This is her first trip to high altitude, and she’ll be posting narratives describing some of her experiences, challenges, and rewards while conducting research on microbes at high altitude and in a challenging environment.
+Her first posting is simply about getting started.]